Skip to main contentSkip to search

 Under the Education Act, s.
 309(3), written notice of intention to appeal must be given to the board's designated supervisory officer within 10 school days of the start of the suspension.
 The board must then hear and decide the appeal within 15 school days of receiving your notice, unless everyone agrees to a later date.

 Yes.
-Ontario Regulation 472/07 requires consideration of mitigating and other factors, including whether the behaviour was a manifestation of a disability identified in the student's IEP and whether appropriate individualized accommodation was provided.
-PPM 145 also requires that interventions and consequences for students with special education needs be consistent with the IEP.
+Ontario Regulation 472/07 requires the school to consider mitigating and other factors.
+Ask whether the behaviour was linked to a disability identified in the IEP.
+Ask whether appropriate individualized accommodation was provided.
+PPM 145 also says interventions and consequences for students with special education needs must be consistent with the IEP.

 The board can confirm the suspension, shorten it, or quash it and order the record expunged (Education Act, s.
 309(10)).
 The board's decision is final (s.
 309(11)) — for discrimination concerns beyond the suspension itself, the Human Rights Tribunal of Ontario is a separate route with its own one-year limit.